Ayc0/Manatea/packages/manatea/README.md

 ## Lexicon

 `Manatea` uses weird and funny names because this project is mostly for fun.
-And also I do whatever I want with it.
+And also we can do whatever we want with it.

+Here is the reason behind all our names:

+> First you `order a cup` of `tea` filled with your `first tea`.
+Then you can place a new `order` and the `server` will `refill` your `cup` with a new tea.\
+> Depending on whether or not the tea suits you, you can add flavor to it with a `flavoring`.

 But as those can be confusing, he is an equivalent to all our names in more usual words:

-First you `order a cup` of `tea` filled with your `first tea`.
-Then you can place a new `order` and the `server` will `refill` your `cup` with a new tea.

-Depending on whether or not the tea suits you, you can add flavor to it with a `flavoring`.

 | In `manatea` | More generic names | Explanation                                                                                                                                                            |
 | ------------ | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |